Automattic/block-experiments/bundler/resources/a8c-sketch/readme.txt

 == Changelog ==

+= 1.0.10 - 14th July 2021 =
+* Prevent default pointer behavior on move, which could cause unintended window scrolling with some devices and browsers.

 = 1.0.9 - 8th July 2021 =
 * Improved accessibility by using title and role on the SVG element